TomPlum/advent-of-code-libs/README.md

         <pre lang="kotlin"><code>Int.toBinary(bits: Int): IntArray</code></pre>
       </td>
       <td>
-         Converts an `Int` into its binary equivalent.
+         Converts an <code>Int</code> into its binary equivalent.
 Pads the number with trailing 0s to reach the number of given bits.
       </td>
     </tr>
     <tr>